EdwardOst/azk/README.md

 may wish to keep Azure or Kubernetes credentials on the host laptop.
 In order to provide access to these credentials within the container, you can map a host directory to a Docker volume.

 The Azure configuration settings are stored in /root/.azure.
-The Kubernetes settings are in kubernetes.
+Kubernetes settings are in kubernetes.
-In addition, Kubernetes uses the Docker cliennt.
-So the container installs just the Docker CLI within the container itself and uses the Docker daemon on the host OS by mapping the docker server socket as a volume.
+In addition, Kubernetes uses the Docker client, so the container include the Docker cliient.
+You can use the Docker daemon on the host OS by mapping the docker server socket as a volume.

     docker run -v /home/eost/azure/cli_host:/root \
                -v /home/eost/kubernetes_host:/kubernetes \